 - Once the soup is boiling, adjust the heat to low, cover the pot and let it simmer for 25 minutes.

 - Turn heat off, remove the bay leaf from the mixture and pour it into a blender to puree the soup.

 Saffron Fun Facts

-Positively primeval, saffron is an exotic spice known to ancient writers such as Hippocrates.
-It comes from the purple crocus flower, related to the lily, containing three delicate fronds, or threads.
-It's indigenous to warm, humid climates, such as India, the Middle East, and Spain with uses ranging from textile-dying to its spicy goodness.
-But the nutritional aspects it imparts are as dramatic as its vibrant hue.
+Saffron is a prized spice that comes from the purple Crocus sativus flower containing three delicate stigmas or threads.21 It's largely cultivated in Southwest Asia and Mediterranean countries,22 with uses ranging from textile-dying to its spicy goodness.23 But the nutritional aspects it imparts are as dramatic as its vibrant hue.

-If you're not yet familiar with saffron's earthy, pungent flavor, try ½ teaspoon in jasmine rice.
+If you're not yet familiar with saffron's earthy, pungent flavor, try making the recipe mentioned above.
 You may find saffron to be your new culinary favorite.